MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/overview-data-governance.md

 ## Trusted data

-For many companies, the expectation in the boardroom is that data and artificial intelligence (AI) will drive competitive advantage.
-As a result, executives are eager to sponsor AI initiatives in their determination to become data driven.
+For many companies, the expectation in the boardroom is that data and AI will drive competitive advantage.
+As a result, executives are eager to sponsor AI initiatives in their determination to become data-driven.
 For AI to become effective, the data it's using must be trusted.
 Otherwise, decision accuracy might be compromised, decisions might be delayed, or actions might be missed, which can affect on the bottom line.
 Companies don't want the quality of their data to be "garbage in, garbage out".
 It might seem simple to fix data quality, until you look at the effect that digital transformation has had on data.

 For many companies, the introduction of digital transformation has resulted in a more complex operating environment.
-The environment spans the edge, multiple clouds, and data centers.
+The environment spans the edge, multiple clouds, and datacenters.
 One survey showed that 81 percent of companies surveyed had systems running in multiple public clouds, and one or more private or dedicated clouds.
-This data can mean that both operational and analytical systems are running in the cloud and the data center.
+This data can mean that both operational and analytical systems are running in the cloud and the datacenter.
 Examples of operational transaction processing systems that run in the cloud include Microsoft Dynamics, Workday, SalesForce, ServiceNow, and Marketo.
 Analytical systems that run in the cloud might include data warehouses, graph databases, data lakes used by data scientists, and real-time IoT streaming analytic applications.
 The result is that companies have a hybrid environment with data in multiple data stores, spread across their digital landscape.

 :::image type="content" source="images/distributed-data-estate.png" alt-text="Diagram of distributed data estate":::